microsoftgraph/microsoft-graph-docs-contrib/concepts/entra-private-access-api.md

 # Configure Microsoft Entra Private Access using the Microsoft Graph API

-In this article, you'll learn how to configure Microsoft Entra Private Access using the Microsoft Graph API.

-ZTNA Private Access now supports both TCP and UDP protocols to connect to the backend applications.
-An application can be configured to support TCP, UDP, or both via either UX or the APIs.
+Microsoft Entra Private Access supports `TCP` and `UDP` protocols to connect to backend applications.
+An application can be configured to support `TCP`, `UDP`, or both.
+Configuration can be done in the Microsoft Entra admin center or through the Microsoft Graph Application Programming Interface (API).

-This document details how to set up Private Access for both your Quick Access and Enterprise apps using APIs (creating an app, adding app segments, configuring protocols, assigning connector to app, adding users/groups, enabling Private DNS and adding DNS suffix).
+In this article, you learn how to configure Microsoft Entra using the Microsoft Graph API.

 ## Prerequisites

-This tutorial assumes you have already installed a connector and completed the prerequisites for Application Proxy so that connectors can communicate with Microsoft Entra services, and have configured your connector agent.
+Install and configure the Microsoft Entra Private Access connector.
+For more information, see [Add an on-premises application for remote access through application proxy in Microsoft Entra ID](/entra/identity/app-proxy/application-proxy-add-on-premises-application).

-Sign in to an API client such as [Graph Explorer](https://aka.ms/ge), Postman, or create your own client app to call Microsoft Graph.
-To call Microsoft Graph APIs in this tutorial, you need to use an account with the global administrator role.
+An API client such as [Graph Explorer](https://aka.ms/ge), Postman, or create your own client app to call Microsoft Graph.

-Grant yourself the following delegated permission: `Directory.ReadWrite.All`.
+An account with the **Application Administrator** role with the delegated permission `Directory.ReadWrite.All`.

 ## Step 1: Create a custom application

 In this tutorial, you use an application template to create an instance of a custom application and service principal in your tenant for management.
-The template ID for a custom application is 8adf8e6e-67b2-4cf2-a259-e3dc5476c621.
+The template ID for a custom application is `8adf8e6e-67b2-4cf2-a259-e3dc5476c621`.

 Record the `objectId` and `appId` of the application to use later in the tutorial.

-In the following example, replace the values of these properties:

-`displayName` with the name that you would like to choose for your Enterprise/Quick Access application.
+In the example, replace the `displayName` value with a name for your Enterprise/Quick Access application.

 ### Sample request